KristanLaimon/WhatsBotCord.js/README.md

 the following worflow when working with them.
 It shows a little more advance usage and a basic showcase what this library has to offer.

-Here it's creating a simple command that accepts an img, validates its sent from the user and send it back if is valid.
+Here it's creating a simple command that accepts an img, validates its sent from the user, and send it back if it is valid.

 ### Javascript